A-League Men Grand Final: 2020–present

 The 2022 A-League Men Grand Final at AAMI Park.

 During the 2019–20 A-League season, it was impacted by the COVID-19 pandemic in Australia and ultimately suspended the season in March 2020.
 From that point, matches were played behind closed doors, teams travelled interstate, and crowds were restricted for the semi-finals and grand final.
-These measures caused the entire finals series to be played at Bankwest Stadium (now CommBank Stadium), meaning the 2020 grand final would be first to be hosted at a neutral venue.
+These measures caused the entire finals series to be played at Western Sydney Stadium, meaning the 2020 grand final would be first to be hosted at a neutral venue.
 Whilst originally scheduled for May 2020, it was postponed to August 2020; the first time the A-League Men grand final was played after May.
 The match was played between Sydney FC and first-timers Melbourne City in a restricted crowd of 7,051.
 Sydney won 1–0 after extra time to win a record fifth Australian championship and grand final.
-The same teams met the following year in 2021 with Melbourne City claiming the host at AAMI Park in a 14,017 sell-out crowd of half-capacity, with travelling fans unable to attend due to Sydney's 2021 lockdown.
+The same teams met the following year in 2021 with Melbourne City claiming the host at Melbourne Rectangular Stadium in a 14,017 sell-out crowd of half-capacity, with travelling fans unable to attend due to Sydney's 2021 lockdown.
 City claimed revenge and won 3–1 to win their first A-League Men grand final.
 City reached the 2022 grand final for their third consecutive appearance; against locals Western United.
 It was the first grand final since the COVID-19 pandemic in Australia with no crowd restrictions.
 Western United won 2–0 to win their first grand final in their third season of existence.

 It was announced in December 2022, that the 2023, 2024 and 2025 A-Leagues grand finals would be played in Sydney as part of a deal with Destination NSW, breaking the tradition of the highest placed team to host their grand final; the announcement initially being met with universal backlash from fans of all clubs, former players and active support groups.
-The 2023 grand final was then initially set to play at CommBank Stadium which would be the second time it would host there, both times as a neutral venue.
+The 2023 grand final was then initially set to play at Western Sydney Stadium which would be the second time it would host there, both times as a neutral venue.
 Melbourne City and Central Coast Mariners were the participants for this grand final, as Central Coast won 6–1; the second A-League Men grand final where a team scored six goals.
-Fan controversies continued after the match, for the shape of Melbourne City's disadvantages for the match such as outnumbered fans and not hosting at AAMI Park.
+Fan controversies continued after the match, for the shape of Melbourne City's disadvantages for the match such as outnumbered fans and not hosting at Melbourne Rectangular Stadium.
 The Sydney grand final decision was eventually reversed in October 2023, in replacement of Unite Round.